 Do I need to make an appointment, or can I just drop in?

-Either one is fine.
-If we are here and the door is open students can come on in.
+Currently, we are primarily providing TeleHealth.
+Once we are back in the office, if we are here and the door is open, students can come on in.
 Making an appointment is a good way to ensure that you can talk to someone at a specific time and for a certain duration.

 How do I make an appointment?

-The personal counseling clinic has now moved off-campus to the Stonelake shopping center.
+The personal counseling clinic is located within the Stonelake shopping center.
 The new address is as follows: 2525 West Taron Ct., Suite 100, Elk Grove, CA 95757

 Can I schedule a couples or group session?